Introduction: DIY OFF GRID SOLAR SYSTEM

 Step 3: BATTERY SELECTION

-Ni-MH batteries and Li-Ion batteries are also used many small power application.
+Ni-MH batteries and Li-Ion batteries are also used in many small power applications.

 RATING OF BATTERY: